badbatch/styling/README.md

 This is caused by the Rollup preflight checks and happens when you are running multiple builds concurrently and one of those builds has modules set to "commonjs" in babel config.
 The way to resolve this is to upgrade `rollup-plugin-babel` to v5 and set the newly added `skipPreflightCheck` flag to true.

+## Other defects

+This library is still in its infancy, so you may encounter bugs at some point while using it.
+Right now, you can search the codebase for `TODO` to find out what has been flagged up internally as needing to be looked at.
+If you do have a problem, please raise an issue and I'll look at it.

 ## Changelog